AstroMined/debtonator/docs/progress.md

     - Implemented proper error handling with validation
     - Added comprehensive docstrings to all methods
   - Updated ADR-014 implementation checklist to mark Phase 10 as completed

-### Payment Schedules Service Refactoring for ADR-014 Compliance (2025-04-26)

-- Completed Payment Schedules Service refactoring to comply with ADR-014 Repository Layer Compliance:
-  - Refactored PaymentScheduleService to inherit from BaseService:
-    - Updated constructor to properly initialize BaseService
-    - Used _get_repository method for standardized repository access
-    - Replaced all direct database queries with repository method calls
-  - Leveraged existing PaymentScheduleRepository's comprehensive methods:
-    - Used get_by_date_range for date-based schedule retrieval
-    - Leveraged mark_as_processed for state management
-    - Used cancel_schedule for schedule deletion
-    - Added specialized methods for overdue and auto-process schedules
-  - Properly initialized PaymentService with all dependencies:
-    - Passed feature_flag_service and config_provider to PaymentService
-    - Maintained consistent payment processing interface
-  - Applied proper ADR-011 datetime compliance:
-    - Used ensure_utc() for timezone awareness throughout
-    - Applied utc_now() for current time with proper timezone
-  - Enhanced service with additional functionality:
-    - Added get_upcoming_schedules for forecast view
-    - Added find_overdue_schedules for missed payment identification
-    - Added get_total_scheduled_payments for financial planning
-    - Added get_schedules_with_relationships for complete record access
-  - Updated ADR-014 implementation checklist to mark Phase 9 as completed

 ### Payment Patterns Implementation for ADR-014 Compliance (2025-04-26)